sebadob/rauthy/dev_notes.md

 - [x] make sure ClientDyn cache is cleaned up properly on Client::delete()
 - [x] config var for an auto-cleanup cron job for dyn clients
 - [x] some kind of rate-limiting for an open dyn client reg endpoint
-- [ ] change the GET `/clients` to:
-    - not cache the result -> only used in Admin UI and may grow very big because of dyn client reg
+- [x] not cache the result -> only used in Admin UI and may grow very big because of dyn client reg
-    - return a "Simple" response like the `/users` does to not get into issues with many clients

-## TODO next features
+## TODO next

 - respect `login_hint` in the authorize ui
 - add `at_hash` claim to the ID token
 - does it make sense for Rauthy to impl `acr_values` ?
 - respect `request_uri` during auth
+- fix broken link build in Admin UI if a new version is available

 ## Stage 1 - essentials